textbundle/textbundle.github.io/index.md

 ### TextBundle framework for macOS and iOS

-Developers can easily incorporate TextBundle import and export with the TextBundle library from ShinyFrog.
+Developers can easily incorporate TextBundle import and export with the TextBundle library from Shiny Frog.
 See the [GitHub repository](https://github.com/shinyfrog/TextBundle) for details.

 ### Quick Look on OS X